paskal/blog/source/_posts/2017-08-24-remote-code-build-in-visual-studio-code.markdown

 }
 ```

 In VSC same could be achieved using [Tasks](https://code.visualstudio.com/docs/editor/tasks) functionality.
 Difference is you couldn't create global settings, whatever you do will be saved in project you're working in.
-Another one difference is you could write something in console and it will be sent over to script's STDIN, which is unachiavable in Sublime Text.
+Another difference is you could write something in console and it will be sent over to script's STDIN, which is unachiavable in Sublime Text.

-To start, open your project task configuration via **Ctrl**+**P**, **>Configure Task Runner**.
-Then paste following and customize it for yourself:
+To start, open your project task configuration file via **Ctrl**+**P**, **>Configure Task Runner**, **Others**.
+Then paste following json text and customize it for yourself:

 ``` json
 {